leopd/timebudget/README.md

 ```
 timebudget report...
-            possibly_slow:  600.62ms for      3 execs
+            possibly_slow:  901.12ms for      3 execs
-           should_be_fast:  300.35ms for      2 execs
+           should_be_fast:   61.35ms for      2 execs
 ```

-## More advanced useage
+## Slightly more advanced useage

 You can wrap specific blocks of code to be measured, and give them a name: